gontcharovd/website/index.md

 <br>

-## Imagine Having your Plant's Data at your Fingertips…
+## Imagine Having Your Plant's Data at Your Fingertips…

 * Have **confidence** that your data is available at high quality in real time.
 * Have IT and OT **collaborate** on the same platform.